nvimdev/dope/README.md

 keymap.cu -- work like cmd but for visual map
 ```

-use these apis to config your keymap in `keymap` folder. in this folder `keymap/init.lua` is necessary but if you
+Use these apis to config your keymap in `keymap` folder.
+In this folder `keymap/init.lua` is necessary but if you

 have many vim mode remap you can config them in `keymap/other-file.lua` in cosynvim is `config.lua` just an

-example file. then config plugins keymap in `keymap/init.lua`. the example of api usage
+example file.
+Then config plugins keymap in `keymap/init.lua`. the example of api usage

 ```lua
 -- genreate keymap in noremal mode